INDICATIONS AND USAGE

 Nitrates: Verapamil has been given concomitantly with short- and long-acting nitrates without any undesirable drug interactions.
-The pharmacologic profile of both drugs and clinical experience suggest beneficial interactions.
+The pharmacologic profile of both drugs and the clinical experience suggest beneficial interactions.

 Cimetidine: The interaction between cimetidine and chronically administered verapamil has not been studied.
 Variable results on clearance have been obtained in acute studies of healthy volunteers; clearance of verapamil was either reduced or unchanged.